Thanksgiving Turkey Trots to Run With Fido

 “He’s definitely Robin in this relationship.”
 Photo by Facebook.com/ymcacv

-Trade the couch and the dog bed for the podium at Hickory, NC’s Annual Turkey Trot.
-The day’s activities start off with a 1-mile fun run for kids, followed by the 10K walk/run and 5K races.
-Four-legged pacesetters can run with their owners in either of the races.
+Trade the couch and the dog bed for the podium at the Annual Hickory Turkey Trot.
+The day’s activities start with a 1-mile fun run for kids, followed by the 10K walk/run and 5K races.
+Four-legged pacesetters can run with their owners in either of the events.
 Film buffs might recognize some of the areas around the town from the popular film series, “The Hunger Games,” not to be confused with the hunger game that Fido plays whenever you’re about to eat dinner!

 Seattle, WA